avrekhm/forecast/README.md

 ./main
 ```

-Test the server with by varying the latitude and longitude parameters, e.g.
+Test the server with curl by varying the latitude and longitude parameters, e.g.

 ```
 curl 'http://localhost:8080/forecast/44.3864,-73.5163'